 #1 Mistake= Lacking a plan

-We all have a tendency to focus on our favorite muscle groups.
+We all tend to focus on our favorite muscle groups.
 Most of the time these are the muscles you can see in the mirror (pecs, abs, biceps, quads).
 Overdeveloping these mirror muscles can lead to imbalances and injury.
 Make sure you plan and work on the posterior chain muscles (hamstrings, back, triceps, lower back) as much if not more than your anterior muscles.
-You might be able to do 100 push-ups, but can you do that many-pull ups or body rows?
+You might be able to do 100 push-ups, but can you do that many pull-ups or body rows?

 #3 Mistake= Doing "Ab" work not "core" work.